 See the REI Co-op Wonderland 4

-In a surprising move, REI has replaced their popular Kingdom series with the Wonderland line for 2022.
-We’ve had a chance to test both the four- and six-person versions (note: The photos below are of the Wonderland 4), and we have to admit that the new tent falls short of its legendary predecessor.
+In a surprising move, REI replaced their popular Kingdom series with the Wonderland line last year.
+We’ve had a chance to test both the four- and six-person versions (note: The photos below are of the Wonderland 4), and we have to admit that the new tent falls a bit short of its legendary predecessor.
 Not only is it $100 more expensive, but it has lost useful features like an included vestibule and functional backpack-style stuff bag, and interior storage is worse too.
-The Wonderland still has its place for families and large groups with a well-built, spacious, and functional design, but REI’s top-end camping tent is no longer a class leader.
+The Wonderland still has strong appeal for families and large groups with a well-built, spacious, and functional design, but REI’s top-end camping tent is no longer a class leader.
 Below we break down our experiences with the Wonderland.
 To see how it stacks up to the competition, check out our article on the best camping tents.

 Table of Contents

 - Storage and Organization